menu

 Demographics

-The education level of Seville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.92% of adults 25 and older in Seville have a college degree.
+In terms of college education, Seville is nearly on par with the US average for all cities of 21.84%: 18.92% of adults 25 and older in Seville have a bachelor's degree or advanced degree.

 The per capita income in Seville in 2022 was $43,563, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $174,252 for a family of four.
 However, Seville contains both very wealthy and poor people as well.